-Now that Arizona State has "gone green," FIRE is turning its attention to the University of Arizona and Northern Arizona University, both of which have "red light" policies that clearly and substantially restrict students’ freedom of speech.
-Let’s hope they’re willing to learn from Arizona State’s excellent example.
+In Arizona, FIRE is turning its attention to the University of Arizona and Northern Arizona University, which have "red light" policies that clearly and substantially restrict students’ freedom of speech.